model-railroad/sdb/README.md

 when the sensor is below that threshold.
 To be clear, that means the ToF module only needs to export distance information, and the block module is the one reading the sensor(s) distance and computing the state of the block.
-That also means the trigger logic will be depending on the type of sensor, and that logic lives in t he block module rather than the sensor module.
+That also means the trigger logic will be depending on the type of sensor, and that logic lives in the block module rather than the sensor module.

 We may want to include debounce capabilities in there in case the measurements are noisy.